marcusgoff/Decoherence-of-Majorana-Qubits-from-1-f-Noise-Version-3/README.md

 # Decoherence of Majorana Qubits from 1/f Noise

-Code for all numerical calculations in *A. Alase, M. C. Goffage, M. C. Cassidy, S. N. Coppersmith (2025), Decoherence of Majorana Qubits from 1/f Noise, arXiv preprint: arXiv:2506.22394.*
+Code for all numerical calculations and data for the figures in *A. Alase, M. C. Goffage, M. C. Cassidy, S. N. Coppersmith (2025), Decoherence of Majorana Qubits from 1/f Noise, arXiv preprint: arXiv:2506.22394.*

 # Implementation of QPP_Library for: Decoherence in Majorana Qubits by 1/f Noise